 One of the accounting loopholes the SEC identified was off-balance sheet operating leases.
 Under the current ASC 840 standard, leases are classified as capital leases or operating leases.
 Capital leases are reported on the balance sheet.
 Operating leases are disclosed in the footnotes of your financial statements as “off-balance sheet” operating expenses and excluded from important financial ratios, such as return on assets, that investors use to judge a company’s performance.

 Image Source: IFRS Website

 However, the average Main Street investor cannot easily get the complete picture.
-The confusion, the SEC determined, was a big problem.
-Thus, the SEC asked the Financial Accounting Standards Board (FASB), which creates the standards for U.S. Generally Accepted Accounting Principles (GAAP), to work with the International Accounting Standards Board (IASB), which creates standards for the rest of the world, on a new, global, converged standard.
+The SEC determined the confusion was a big problem.
+They asked the Financial Accounting Standards Board (FASB), which creates the standards for U.S. General Accepted Accounting Principles (GAAP), to work with the International Accounting Standards Board (IASB), which creates standards for the rest of the world, on a new, global standard.

 Leasing is just one of many areas to be overhauled by accounting boards over the past decade.
-Major accounting policy changes for stock options, revenue recognition, corporate pension, and mergers and acquisitions have been introduced over the past 10 years.
-The goal of these accounting changes is to provide more transparency into and consistency for the financial reports of public companies – a benefit to shareholders.
+The boards have also introduced major accounting policy changes for stock options, revenue recognition, corporate pension, and mergers and acquisitions.
+The goal of all of these accounting changes is the same as the lease accounting standards – to provide more transparency into financial reports of public companies – a benefit to shareholders.